Can Plants Reduce Your Stress?

 After reading a report from NASA where they found that some houseplants were able to remove up to 87 percent of air toxins in 24 hours, I decided I may need to give houseplants another try.

 Top 9 Air Purifying Plants That Can Reduce Stress

 The following plants are most effective in removing potentially harmful chemicals-including those in paints, varnishes, dry cleaning fluids, car exhaust fumes and tobacco smoke-from the air in your home.

 - Palms (Dragon Tree)

 I have tried spider plants, ivy, ficus, chrysanthemums and palms with very little luck.
 Maybe a fern is next on my list.

-Plants can reduce stress and make you feel calmer and heal faster.
+Did You Know that plants make you feel calmer and heal faster?